input-output-hk/marlowe/response-to-audit-report.md

 > -   in `MoneyPreservation.thy`, lemmas `reduceContractStep_preserves_money` and\ `reductionLoop_preserves_money`
 > -   in `SingleInputTransactions.thy`, lemmas `applyAllInputsPrefix_aux`,\ `computeTransactionIterative`, and `computeTransactionStepEquivalence_error`

 We agree with this observation.
-New lemmas and theories are proven with this recommendation in mind and some theories were refactored (like the Asset preservation).
+New lemmas and theories are proven with this recommendation in mind, and some theories were refactored (like the Asset preservation).
 It will take some time until all theories are in this format.

 ### 2.3.2 Long lines in lemmas *(Severity: Low)*